-- Click the Add a Field button at the top of the field list.
+- Select the Add Field at the top of the field list.

 To edit an existing field:

-- Select the field from your field list, then click the Edit Field button, OR double-click the field to open the edit window.
+- Select the field from your field list, then select the Edit, OR double-click the field to open the edit window.

 - Apply the edits to the field as desired.
 Note that you cannot edit a field type if data has already been cataloged in that field without removing the data first (see Change a Field Type For a Field with Existing Data Using Excel).

-- Click Save, and refresh the catalog window to see the changes take effect.
+- Select Save, and refresh the edit tab in Forum to see the changes take effect.